calhacks/courthouse/DEVELOPMENT.md

 * While developing, it's helpful to set the environment variable `DEBUG=true`

-* If Hammer's database schema is changed or if the database gets messed up in any way, you can reset everything by running (in the Vagrant VM):
+* If Courthouse's database schema is changed or if the database gets messed up in any way, you can reset everything by running (in the Vagrant VM):

     ```bash
-    sudo su postgres -c "dropdb hammer && createdb hammer"
+    sudo su postgres -c "dropdb courthouse && createdb courthouse"
     python initialize.py
     ```